hw2007/ubersicht-nasa-image/README.md

 4. You will need to get a NASA API key for the widget to work.
 Read the configuration section below.

 # Configuration
-To configure the widget, open the apod/main.jsx file.
-You should see a CONFIG section at the top of the file.
+To configure the widget, edit the apod/config.json file.

-You'll need to paste your NASA API key in for the apiKey option.
+You'll need to paste your NASA API key in for the `apiKey` option.
 You can get an API key for free <a href="https://api.nasa.gov/">here</a>.

 Description of each option: